victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/14-creating-ios-list-screenlets-advanced.markdown

 Next, you'll create the layout.

-### Creating the layout
+### Creating the Layout

 The layout object is a fundamental part of `UICollectionView`.
 This object controls the position of the elements, their size, and more.
-You can customize this object in your View by overriding the `doCreateLayout` method in your View's class.
-For example, the `doCreateLayout` method in Bookmark List Screenlet's View uses `UICollectionViewFlowLayout` as its layout object.
+You can customize this object in your View by overriding the `doCreateLayout` method in your View class.
+For example, the `doCreateLayout` method in Bookmark List Screenlet's View class (`BookmarkListView_default_collection`) uses `UICollectionViewFlowLayout` as its layout object.
 This is a basic layout that gives you a simple way to customize things like item size, spacing between items, scroll direction, and more.
 This layout is then used to set the item's size and spacing: